 Campaign director at Bite-Back, Graham Buckingham, said: “In 2014 we’re committed to making Britain the first country in the world to end the sale of shark fin soup.
 We’ve already inspired 16 restaurants to stop selling the controversial dish but we still have 63 more across the country to convince.
 Today is about education and engagement — if Londoners knew the truth about shark fin soup they would certainly be outraged that some restaurants in Chinatown are profiting from this shocking, unethical and unsustainable practice.”

 Shark fin soup has become increasingly controversial since footage was leaked of fishermen hacking the fins off live sharks before throwing them overboard to die.
 It has been described as the marine equivalent of killing elephants simply for their tusks.

 ‘Mis’fortune cookies and information about shark finning will also be available for visitors to the SEA LIFE London Aquarium on Chinese New Year.
-For more information on shark finning, go to our Protect Our Seas page and Bite-Back.com.
+For more information on shark finning, go to Bite-Back.com.